 Choosing early spring, late fall or winter, which are less popular, and therefore may be less expensive.
 Same with the day of the week.
 Most people choose Saturday.
 Other days of the week are often less expensive because the venues and caterers have less demand on those days.
 So, can you be flexible in order to save money?

 Numbers of guests.
 OK, I know you want to share your special day with ALL your friends.
 Are you really prepared to spend $50-$100 on EVERY single person on your Facebook page?
 Do you have enough money to do it?
-If not, you will need to come to terms with the fact weddings need to be for CLOSE personal friends and CLOSE relatives (how well do you know that those cousins twice removed anyway?)
+If not, you will need to come to terms with the fact weddings need to be for CLOSE personal friends and CLOSE relatives (how well do you know those cousins twice removed anyway?)
 Are you in an extreme bind to save money but still want to celebrate with a meal and dancing?

 Here’s an idea:

-A small (very small) destination wedding for you, your closest relatives (parents, grandparents, siblings and their spouses and dearest of friends).
+A small destination wedding for you, your closest relatives (parents, grandparents, siblings and their spouses and dearest of friends).
 This is usually in the 10-45 person range for most couples.
 With 45 or less persons to entertain, you may be able to have that sit down dinner you’d like.
 What about the rest?
 Are you afraid they will feel left out?
 I highly recommend the Wedding Celebration Party.

 As quickly as one day later or a week or two later you return from your destination wedding throw a Wedding Celebration Party to celebrate your recent marriage.
 You pay for snacks and possibly an open or limited bar.
 You have a cake, possibly a small duplicate of your destination wedding cake then supplement it with cupcakes or sheet cakes lacking the elaborate decorations of the ceremonial cake.
-(Probably tastes better, too).
 Have the party in your back yard and the cost will run in the hundreds, not the thousands.

 Another big ticket item is flowers.
 Find a local grower and select in-season flowers (flowers shipped from the ends of the earth cost more).
 Go with the flow when it comes to exact flower types.
-Specifying an exact flower color or species will always cost your more than saying “I like yellows; any flower shape is OK.”
+Specifying an exact flower color or species will always cost you more than saying “I like yellows; any flower shape is OK.”
 It goes without saying that the fewer bridesmaids needing bouquets you have and the fewer dining tables you outfit, the less money you will spend.

 When you have “a number” to outfit, here are some ideas:

 - Flowers throughout the wedding venue are beautiful; I love them!
-But if your budget is tight, bouquets on the end of each pew or chair row huge arrangements near the altar, skyscrapers of dining table flowers and massive displays on arbors, etc., are something you can eliminate or scale back.
+But if your budget is tight, bouquets on the end of each pew or chair row, huge arrangements near the altar, skyscrapers of dining table flowers and massive displays on arbors, etc., are something you can eliminate or scale back.
 Use ribbon and bows, look for things which are large and with great visual impact but small on cost.
 (How about $4 vases with natural sticks spray painted silver?

 Which brings us to funding only the things which are most important to you.

-What is VERY important to you?
+What exactly is most important to you?

 For most couples it is one of the following: